paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step2.md

 If all is as it should be, you will see displayed one master node, named `master` and a single worker node name, `node01`.

-Now that we have a simple Kubernetes cluster up and running, let take a look at the [pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) in the `default` [namespace](https://kubernetes.io/docs/tasks/administer-cluster/namespaces-walkthrough/) of Kubernetes.
+Now that we have a simple Kubernetes cluster up and running, let's take a look at the [pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) in the `default` [namespace](https://kubernetes.io/docs/tasks/administer-cluster/namespaces-walkthrough/) of Kubernetes.
 (You can type the command below into the interactive terminal, or simple click the command directly with your mouse.)

 `kubectl get pods`{{execute}}